-By the turn of the millennium, the international landscape of media and communication research organizations had grown to be quite abundant and diverse (cf. Nordenstreng, 2011).
+Two decades into the new millennium it is clear that the international landscape of media and communication research organizations had grown to be quite abundant and diverse.
 What does this suggest about IAMCR?
 On the one hand, we may say that the mission of IAMCR has been successfully carried out, as the field has expanded not only in terms of national institutions but also of international networks.
 On the other hand, we may ask to what extent this historical success story is attributable to IAMCR-has it happened perhaps in spite of, rather than because of, IAMCR influence?